n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 combining with the base consonant (e.g., "_str_", "_pl_") but they do not add a vowel sound.

-Malayalam also includes three consonants that can occur after the base consonant: "Ya", "Va", and "Ra".
-These post-base consonants will also be separated from the base consonant by a "Halant" mark; the algorithm for correctly identifying the base consonant includes a test to recognize these sequences and not mis-identify the base consonant.
+Malayalam includes three consonants that can occur after the base consonant: "Ya", "Va", and "Ra".
+Malayalam also includes one consonant that can take on a below-base form, "La".

-Malayalam includes one consonant that can take on a below-base form, "La".
+When taking on post-base or below-base form, these consonants will be separated from the base consonant by a "Halant" mark; the algorithm for correctly identifying the base consonant includes a test to recognize these sequences and not mis-identify the base consonant.

 As with other Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced by a combining